Prowse Point Military Cemetery

 Prowse Point Military Cemetery is a Commonwealth War Graves Commission (CWGC) burial ground for the dead of the First World War located in the Ypres Salient on the Western Front in Belgium.

 The cemetery grounds were assigned to the United Kingdom in perpetuity by King Albert I of Belgium in recognition of the sacrifices made by the British Empire in the defence and liberation of Belgium during the war.

 Foundation

 The cemetery is on the site of a stand made by the 1st Battalions of the Hampshire Regiment and Somerset Light Infantry in October 1914.
 Major (later Brigadier-General) Charles Bertie Prowse displayed heroism at this stand and the site (and thus cemetery) was named after him.
 This makes the cemetery unique on the Salient for being named after an individual.

 The cemetery was begun in November 1914 and continued to be used until fighting moved beyond the Ploegsteert area in April 1918.

 The cemetery was designed by W H Cowlishaw.

-Notable graves include Sergeant W A Connor of the Royal Berkshire Regiment, who was awarded the French Croix de Guerre.
+Notable graves include Sergeant W A Connor of the Royal Berkshire Regiment, who was awarded the French Croix de Guerre and Vivian Kavanagh, a New Zealand first class cricketer and regional representative hockey player of the New Zealand Rifle Brigade (Earl of Liverpool's Own) who was killed on August 9th 1917.